hackley2/super-table/README.md

 ###How to configure settings

-Default settings can be set independently of initializing a SuperTable.
+Default settings can be set before initializing a SuperTable.
 ```
     $.fn.superTable.defaults.columnCollapse = true;
     $.fn.superTable.defaults.columnCollapsedClass = 'collapsedColumn';